Skip to main content

 What your AI can now do

-Once configured, your AI assistant can:
+Once configured, your AI assistant can use natural language to query your code history:

 Troubleshooting